What are the offences?

-A person commits an offence under this section if the person commits any offence with the intention of committing an offence under section 2 (including an offence committed by aiding, abetting, counselling or procuring an offence under that section)
+A person commits an offence under this section, if the person commits any offence with the intention of committing an offence.
+This under section 2 (including an offence committed by aiding, abetting, counselling or procuring an offence under that section).

-Following on from Altion Law’s participation in the panel discussions on Modern Slavery at UK Construction Week, concerns were raised that the construction industry had interpreted that only companies with a T/O in excess of £36m were caught by Modern Slavery.
-The Modern Slavery Act 2015 is very clear that it applies to all commercial organisations supplying goods or services and covers slavery, servitude, forced and compulsory labour and human trafficking.
+Following on from Altion Law’s participation in the panel discussions on Modern Slavery at UK Construction Week.
+Concerns were raised that the construction industry had interpreted that only companies with a T/O in excess of £36m were caught by Modern Slavery.
+The Modern Slavery Act 2015 is very clear that it applies to all commercial organisations.
+This means ones that are, supplying goods or services and covers slavery, servitude, forced and compulsory labour and human trafficking.

-Whilst the public reporting requirement is only for commercial entities with a turnover of above £36m the criminal offences can be applied to any corporate entity or individual (Directors, Company Secretaries and Senior Managers) and compliance with modern slavery therefore applies to all commercial organisations regardless of size.
+Whilst the public reporting requirement is only for commercial entities with a turnover of above £36m.
+The criminal offences can be applied to any corporate entity or individual (Directors, Company Secretaries and Senior Managers).
+Compliance with modern slavery therefore applies to all commercial organisations regardless of size.

 How Can Altion Law Help?

-Our legal and consulting experts can provide practical and strategic programmes, tailored to your commercial and sector specific needs.
+Our legal and consulting experts can provide practical and strategic programmes.
+These are tailored to your commercial and sector specific needs.
 These include:

 - Bespoke training appropriate for board level through to risk manager or site manager level and draft policies and codes of conduct.

-- Assistance with undertaking a human rights/modern slavery risk assessment, and generating a risk map of prioritised exposures together with recommendations and options to ensure compliance
+- Assistance with undertaking a human rights/modern slavery risk assessment.
+Generating a risk map of prioritised exposures together with recommendations and options to ensure compliance

 - Advise on global supply chain compliance and due diligence measures.